Today's Best Tech Deals

 Like other live TV streaming services, AT&T TV Now is an app that you can download on phones, tablets, streaming players, and smart TVs.
 Once you’ve installed the app, you can sign up for service and use it across all your devices for one monthly fee.
 As of this writing, AT&T TV Now works with Apple TV, Amazon Fire TV (but not first-generation models), Roku, Chromecast, iOS, Android, and the web.

-Because AT&T TV Now includes HBO, it could be the cheapest live TV streaming option for folks who want to watch the premium channel year ‘round.
-Most other live TV services start at $45 or $50 per month, and HBO adds another $15 per month, so AT&T TV Now comes out ahead for anyone who doesn’t need any more channels than what its base package offers.
+Because AT&T TV Now includes HBO, it could be a cost-effective live TV streaming option for folks who want to watch the premium channel year ‘round.
+Most other live TV services start at $50 or $55 per month, and HBO adds another $15 per month, so AT&T TV Now comes out roughly even for anyone who doesn’t need any more channels than what its base package offers.
 Still, the lack of regional sports channels in AT&T TV Now’s base package, along with its lack of popular entertainment channels such as HGTV and AMC, will make it a tough sell from a cost perspective.

-With AT&T TV Now, you can watch on up to two devices at a time, though you can also purchase a third stream for $5 per month.
+With AT&T TV Now, you can watch on up to three devices at a time.
 The service also works with more than 60 TV Everywhere apps, which you can access on devices that AT&T TV Now doesn’t support.

 Beyond live TV, AT&T TV Now includes a catalog of on-demand programming, and many channels allow you to scroll back in time through the TV guide and watch certain programs that have aired in the past 72 hours.
 But in both cases, availability can depend on the program and the network, which is why you really need a DVR to make sure your favorite programs are available.